cado-security/product-help/docs/cado/discovery-import/kubernetes.md

 Then execute the `kubectl` script generated at **Import > / Forensic Acquisition and Investigation Host > Kubernetes**.

 ### Methods for Executing Kubernetes API Commands Inside a Private Cluster VPC

+Private EKS clusters can be configured to be accessible only from within the VPC they reside in or connected networks (e.g., peered VPCs).
+If the cluster is configured with "Private endpoint only," you will need to use a method like VPC peering or another connection option to access the API to start the sidecar.

 Various methods can be used to access the Kubernetes API in a private VPC, including:
 - **Bastion Hosts**